ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

-Because ``Force`` is strict in its field, both the ``Strict`` box and the wrapped thing are evaluated and tagged, so contrary to above there's no zero check necessary.
+Because ``Force`` is strict in its field, both the ``Strict`` box and the wrapped thing are evaluated and tagged, so contrary to above there's no zero tag check necessary.
 In the recursive call to ``tsum``, we now need to wrap ``l`` and ``r`` in ``Force``, implicitly evaluating and tagging them before making the recursive call.
 This evaluation can immediately be optimised away, because we know that ``l`` and ``r`` were already tagged to begin with.
 Thus no zero tag checking has to happen on the recursive code path, at least saving us a few instructions and relieving pressure on the branch predictor.

 This particular example would be less of an issue if we had strictness analysis and worker/wrapper transformation work for sum types: The argument would turn